madickinson/Books-Read/2016-Books.md

 - Baime, A.J.
 (2009) *Go Like Hell: Ford, Ferrari, and their battle for speed and glory at Le Mans.* Boston: Houghton Mifflin Harcourt.
 - Burgin, R. V., and Bill Marvel. *Islands of the Damned: A Marine at War in the Pacific.* New York: NAL, 2011.
 Print.
 - Chapman, G. (2005) *The Five Love Languages: How to express heartfelt commitment to your mate.* United States: Thorndike Press.
+- Gaiman, Neil, and P. Craig Russell. *The Graveyard Book Graphic Novel: Volume 1.* Reprint edition.
+Place of publication not identified: HarperCollins, 2015.
+Print.

-- Gladwell, Malcolm, and Hachette Audio.
-David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.
-Hachette Audio.
+- Gladwell, Malcolm, and Hachette Audio. *David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.* Hachette Audio.
 Print.

 - Herman, A. (2013) *Freedom’s Forge: How American Business Produced Victory in World War II.* New York: Random House Trade Paperbacks.
 - Kirkman, R. (2015) *The Walking Dead: Life and Death: Volume 24.* United States: Image Comics.